 Competition and Market Position.
-We believe Mission Foods is one of the leading manufacturers of tortillas and related products throughout the United States.
+We believe Mission Foods is one of the main producers of tortillas and related products throughout the United States.
 We believe the tortilla market is highly fragmented, regional in nature and extremely competitive.
 Mission Foods' main competitors in the U.S. are hundreds of tortilla producers who manufacture locally or regionally and tend to be sole proprietorships.
 However, there are some competitors that have a presence in several U.S. regions, such as: Olé Mexican Foods, La Tortilla Factory, El Milagro and Reser's Fine Foods, among others.
-In addition, a few large companies have tortilla manufacturing divisions that compete with Mission Foods, for example, Tyson Foods, General Mills, Hormel Foods, and Bimbo.
+In addition, a few large companies compete with Mission Foods, for example, Tyson Foods, General Mills, Hormel Foods, and Bimbo.

-We believe Azteca Milling is one of the leading producers of corn flour in the United States.
-Among our competitors in the U.S. within the corn flour milling industry are Minsa, Cargill, Hari Masa, Bunge, and LifeLine Foods.
-Azteca Milling competes with these corn flour manufacturers in the United States primarily on the basis of superior quality, technical support, customer s ervice and brand recognition.
+Among our competitors in the U.S. within the corn flour milling industry are Bunge, Cargill, LifeLine Foods, and Hari Masa.
+Azteca Milling competes with these corn flour manufacturers in the United States primarily on the basis of superior quality, technical support, customer service and brand recognition.

 Operations and Capital Expenditures.
-Annual total production capacity for Gruma USA is estimated at 1.8 million metric tons as of December 31, 2017, with an average utilization of 82% in 2017.
-The average size of our plants as of December 31, 2017 was approximately 10,951 square meters (about 117,875 square feet).
+Annual total production capacity for Gruma USA is estimated at 1.9 million metric tons as of December 31, 2018, with an average utilization of 81% in 2018.
+The average size of our plants as of December 31, 2018 was approximately 12,996 square meters (about 139,887 square feet).

-Capital expenditures for the past three years were U.S.\$288 million, and were primarily used for capacity expansions and general manufacturing and technology upgrades.
-Capital expenditures during said period were also used for: the construction of a tortilla plant in Dallas and the expansion of the corn flour plant in Evansville, Indiana.
+Capital expenditures for the past three years were U.S.\$319 million and were primarily used for capacity expansions and general manufacturing and technology upgrades.
+During this period a tortilla plant in Dallas, Texas was built, and the production capacity of the corn flour plants in Lakeland, Florida and Evansville, Indiana, was increased, amongst other projects.

-Gruma USA's projected capital expenditures for 2018 are expected to be approximately U.S.\$70 million, mainly for production capacity expansions, especially for the start-up of the tortilla plant in Dallas and manufacturing and technology upgrades.
+Gruma USA's projected capital expenditures for 2019 are expected to be approximately U.S.\$50 million, mainly for production capacity expansions, especially to continue increasing the capacity of the tortilla plant in Dallas and to expand the corn flour plant in Edinburgh, Texas, wastewater treatment projects, and various manufacturing and technology upgrades.

-Mission Foods produces its tortillas and other related products at 20 plants throughout the United States.

-Mission Foods is committed to offering the best quality products to its customers through the implementation of the American Institute of Baking ("AIB") food safety standards, and Global Food Safety Initiative ("GFSI") recognized certification schemes such as British Retail Consortium ("BRC") and Safe Quality Food ("SQF").
+Mission Foods has 20 tortilla and other related products plants throughout the United States.
+Mission Foods is committed to offering the best quality products to its customers through the implementation of the American Institute of Baking ("AIB") food safety standards, and Global Food Safety Initiative ("GFSI") recognized certification schemes such as Safe Quality Food ("SQF").
 Additionally, our plants are regularly evaluated by other third party organizations and customers.
 All of the Mission Foods manufacturing facilities have earned either a superior or excellent category rating from the AIB-GMP (Good Manufacturing Practice) audits.
-All of Mission Foods' United States plants have earned the BRC or SQF certification.
+All of Mission Foods' United States plants have earned the SQF certification.